nalicia/Final_Project/README.md

 ## Description of how data was split into training and testing sets

+- In order to predict the outcome we are looking fore we need tp make sure we have a statistical understanding of the data.
+Using linear regression, we create training and test sets. we are trying to find a pattern that best represents all the data points with minimum error.
+Our random_states is defined so that the splits we create are reproducible.
+(It is a seed value) Therefore, we train the model using the training set and then apply the model to the test set (to test the accuracy of our training model).
+In this way, we can evaluate the performance of our model.
+It estimates how one variable affects the other & allows us to predict a continuous outcome.
+- Rmse is the mean scared error the smaller the better.

 ## Explanation of model choice, including limitations and benefits

+Our group chose Linear regression as a basic model to examine if our data can be used as predicative indicator.
+We specifically focus on which variables have significant contributors to the predicative outcome, and their magnitude.
+(By cleaning the data and filtering out the features one by one) Using this specific regression we want to determine the strength of predictors, and use it for trend forecasting.

 ## Description of how the model was trained (or retrained, if the team is using an existing model)

+To create the training set we used the train_test_split() function on the dependent and independent variables.
+80% of the data was used to train the model.
+While the other 20% was used to test it.

 ## Description of confusion matrix, including final accuracy score